fpigeonjr/frank-pigeon-blog/content/pages/resume/index.md

 title: 'Resume'
 slug: resume
 cover: ./coffee-bg.jpg
-date: 2020-08-22
+date: 2021-06-28
 disqus: false
 type: page
 ---

 ## Summary

-With over 15 years of IT experience, I'm broadening my horizons into web development and design.
+With over 20 years of IT experience, I've broadened my horizons into web development and design.
 I'm a U.S. Army veteran, hold a SECRET clearance, and have a Bachelor's Degree in Management, Computer Information Systems.
 I am fluent in English and Spanish, a focused team player, a lifetime learner, and am excited to take on new challenges that combine my creativity and business sense.

 ## Work Experience